Template Guided Text Generation for Task-Oriented Dialogue: Model

-Recent work on low-resource natural language understanding tasks have utilized natural language descriptions of slots.
+Recent work on low-resource natural language understanding tasks have used natural language descriptions of slots.
 These descriptions are easy to obtain, directly encode the semantics of the slot and have been shown to help when in-domain training data is sparse.
-On similar lines, we extend the Naive representation by replacing the slot names with their natural language descriptions.
-The action representations are $a_i, a_i(desc(s_i))$ and $a_i(desc(s_i)=v_i)$, where $desc(s)$ represents a natural language description of slot $s$.
+While description based representations have become popular for tasks like spoken language understanding \citep{bapna2017towards} and dialogue state tracking \citep{rastogi2019scalable}, they have not yet been applied to the language generation task.
+We propose an extension of the Naive representation by replacing the slot names with their natural language descriptions.
+The action representations, as illustrated in Figure \ref{fig:encodings}, are $a_i, a_i(desc(s_i))$ and $a_i(desc(s_i)=v_i)$, where $desc(s)$ represents a natural language description of slot $s$.
 This solves the first drawback of the Naive representation mentioned above.
-We refer to this method as SlotDesc.